Alexandercofa/RegentOfRigel/modding notes.md

 #### `teleporter`
 If the `teleporter` attribute is set on an item then the ship it's equipped to can instantaniously move to any spot on the battlefield instead of normal movement.
 Also, a ship that has an active teleporter fires first, regardless of initiative.

-Blocked by the global tech attribute `block-teleporter` on any tech researched by the system owner when orbitting their system.
+Blocked by the global tech attribute `block-teleporter` on any tech researched by the system owner when orbitting their system, so long as they have at least 1 missile base.

 #### `scan`
 Allows ships to scan ships.
 Automatically equipped to missile bases.